 The remarkable decline of Groves has been well publicised, but the full extent of his situation is only just coming to light.

-He was declared bankrupt on January 29 in the Adelaide Federal Magistrate’s Court, but ABC Learning Centres were placed in receivership in November 2008, effectively sealing the fate of the one-time BRW Rich List regular.
+He was declared bankrupt on January 29 this year in the Adelaide Federal Magistrate’s Court, but ABC Learning Centres were placed in receivership in November 2008, effectively sealing the fate of the once BRW Rich List regular.

 The Australian reported today Groves has debts of $31 million and has only $38.79 to his name, as indicated by a statement of his financial affairs provided to Insolvency Trustee Services Australia.

-Today, Groves is reported to be in a backpackers’ hostel, but he’s optimistic he’ll be out of there in the next two weeks.
+Today, Groves is reported to be in a backpackers’ hotel, but he’s optimistic he’ll be out of there in the next two weeks.

 “Still to find a permanent address but expect to in the next two weeks,” Groves said in the statement.